 Waterproof - As for the construction of the watch itself, it also needs to be splash and waterproof as well as be strong enough to handle deep water pressure (if you’re going to dive during your swimming sessions).

 IP and ATM factors - The most important thing to consider when buying a waterproof swimming watch, though, is the IP and ATM factors.

-IP stands for ingress protection, or how shielded the insides of the fitness tracker and smartwatch are to small objects like dust and liquid.
+IP stands for ingress protection, or how shielded the insides of the swimming watches are to small objects like dust and liquid.
 The IP rating consists of two numbers.
 The first is for solid particles, the second is for liquids.
 Higher numbers mean better protection. [